Spixworth: The village today

 Due to its proximity to Norwich the village is a popular residential area.
 Amenities include an infant school, a junior school, a dental practice, a doctor's surgery, a village hall, a motel, the Longe Arms public house and a wide selection of retail outlets and services.

 The Church of St Peter

 A church has stood on the same site for 900 years.
 The present day church dates from 1160 and is built in the Early English style.
 The narrow pencil shaped tower is the oldest part of the church.
 Inside the building is a Norman font.
 Also, of note is the 17th century memorial depicting two life–sized corpses and the church bells some of which date from 1350.

 Public transport

 Bus

-Scheduled services link the village to Norwich and further afield.
+Scheduled services link the village to Norwich, North Walsham, Attleborough and further afield.

 Sport and leisure

 The football club Norwich CBS played in the village between 2009 and 2017 under the name Spixworth Football Club.